Seneca-BSA/bsa/docs/seh500/lab7.md

         func_led_on();
         func_led_off();

 1. Build and run your code in debug mode.
 Step Over (F6) the initial functions until you get to the setup function.
 Then Step Into (F5) the `setup()`, `func_led_on()`, and `func_led_off()` functions.
-You should see the debug cursor jump into the assembly code.
+You should see the debug cursor jump into the assembly code in `function.s`.
 Keep stepping through the code and the RED led should turn on and off.

-1. Next, we'll setup an interrupt with the onboard switch to control the LED.
-To do that, we'll use the ConfigTools to help setup the interrupt as setting it up using assembly require knowledge of the vector table and interrupt register (a more lengthy process).
-Right click on your project in the **Project Explorer** and Open the **MCUXpresso Config Tools > Open Tools Overview** windows.
+1. Next, we'll setup an interrupt with the onboard button to control the LED.
+To do that, we'll use the ConfigTools to help setup the interrupt as setting it up using assembly require knowledge of the vector table and interrupt register (a more lengthy process that we will not explore in this lab).
+Right click on your project in the **Project Explorer** and open the **MCUXpresso Config Tools > Open Tools Overview** windows.

     Under Pins > Functional groups, enable: